lexkastro/easysquid/README.md

-For example, if you need to insert some extra configuration in the main block, use the define `easysquid::setconfig` to put it in the correct position.
-Remember to insert only configuration that is not provided by class parameters to avoid conflict between extra configuration and default applied parameters.
+For example, if you need to insert extra configuration in the main block, use the define `easysquid::setconfig` to put it in the correct position.
+Remember to insert only the configuration that is not provided by class parameters to avoid conflict between extra configuration and default applied parameters.

 ```puppet
   easysquid::setconfig {'authentication block':